mayaanne/foundations/sprint-4/my-reflections-sprint-4.md

 I did run the tests after each step but rather than read the error message, I read the information given in the following step.
 In this instance, it was easier for me.
 In future, things might be different.

+## Manipulating Javascript Objects

+**_What was the highlight of this kata for you?_**

+Completing it without having to ask for help (except from Google, but that's a part of problem solving so I am 100% okay with it)!!
+I am so proud of myself for just working thorugh it and actually using my problem solving skills.
+YEEEEEEEEE!

+**_Did you find you preferred following the steps given here or using the test outputs in your repl?
+Why?_**

+Due to screen constraints and the difficulties of switching between multiple windows, it was easier for my to just use the steps on repl.
+However, having both sets of steps was a really good thing in the sense that it gave me two different sets of instructions to answer the same question.

 ## In addition to the challenge specific reflections, answer the following questions in your reflection:

 **_How confident are you with each of the Learning Competencies?_**